liv-daliberti/grail-simulation/home/raw_data/README.md

      (writes `reports/main/README.md`)

-Alternatively, you can run the higher‑level entrypoint that also refreshes per‑family pages when artefacts are present:
+Alternatively, you can run the higher‑level entrypoint that also refreshes per‑family pages when artifacts are present:

-- `bash reports/build-reports.sh` (honors existing artefacts without retraining)
+- `bash reports/build-reports.sh` (honors existing artifacts without retraining)

 Provenance